natemcintosh/rs_battery_condition/README.md

 ## About
 Monitor your Mac's battery cycle count, condition, and maximum capacity.
 Put the results in a SQLite database.
 This tool is meant to be run as a cronjob to track your battery's stats over time.

+Couldn't this just be a pretty basic shell script?
+Definitely.
+But I want to get more familiar with Rust.

 ---
 ## Setup
 1. Make sure you have the [Rust programming language installed](https://www.rust-lang.org)